DevTRUCKer/Essential-Dynamic-Library/README.md

 And about the source code section i will include it later...

-If you want to know the story of how i made this extension click on this link...
+If you want to know the story of how i made this extension click on this link.

 https://forum.gamemaker.io/index.php?threads/essential-dynamic-library.111349/